A Blog For Those Affected By Environmental And Invisible Illnesses Written By Fellow Survivors

 5. Annie Hopper's Dynamic Neural Retaining (DNR) System

-The DNR System developed by Annie Hopper is similar in principle to Ashok Gupta's Amygda Retraining in that it asserts that the pathophysiology of MCS lies in the area of the brain where the amygdala are located, the limbic system.
+The DNR System developed by Annie Hopper is similar in principle to Ashok Gupta's Amygdala Retraining in that it asserts that the pathophysiology of MCS lies in the area of the brain where the amygdala are located, the limbic system.
 It also uses various psychological techniques that must be practiced regularly to retrain the brain to be tolerant of every chemicals.
 Hopper prefers to use the term "rewire" based on the phenomenon of neural plasticity, the brain's ability to change itself (for good or bad) in response to repeated stimuli.
-Hopper teaches her DNR System at seminars and DVDs are also available - www.retrainingthebrain.com
+Hopper now teaches her DNRS at seminars worldwidw.
+An excellent (new for 2021) Online Program and DVDs are also available at - www.retrainingthebrain.com

 I personally recovered from severe MCS (I had to live alone and wear a carbon filter mask at all times) using a combination of the above approaches and support the theoretical and practical aspects of each.
 I am currently working on my own treatment program in the form of an eBook which I hope will contribute to helping other MCSers overcome their illness - look out for The RADD Protocol in the coming months.
 MCS is not permanent as many have been led to believe.
 People can and do recover!